 The Panerai Luminor Marina

-The Panerai Luminor PAM 1392 is rated for 10bar (roughly 100m), which is more than adequate for spending time in the pool, surfing, snorkeling, and even most mild recreational diving for that matter.
-That said, once fitted with its supple calfskin leather strap as seen here, the Luminor Marina 1950 3 Days Automatic is the perfect companion for everything from running weekend errands to a casual night out on the town.
-Measuring 13.2mm thick, it’s still a little too hefty to consider tucking under a dress shirt cuff (and we wouldn’t recommend wearing it with a suit), but it’s perfectly acceptable choice for any other type of attire.
+The Panerai Luminor PAM 1392 is rated to 10bar (roughly 100 meters), which is more than adequate for spending time in the pool, surfing, snorkeling, and even most mild recreational diving for that matter.
+That said, once fitted with its supple calfskin leather strap, the Panerai Luminor Marina 1950 3 Days Automatic is the perfect companion for everything from running weekend errands to a casual night out on the town.
+Arguably more than any other model, the Luminor is the watch that is most symbolic of Panerai, and it offers a bold and distinct aesthetic that is celebrated throughout the watch industry.